 Many investment firms require entry-level employees to pursue the CFA designation as a condition of employment.
 However, the CFA Institute’s program is a graduate-level curriculum.
 Thus, it shows a particular level of commitment for an undergraduate student to be preparing for the exam.
 We are offering this program as one opportunity for our students to distinguish themselves in a competitive employment market.

-At Fordham, the CFA Track is a sequence of undergraduate courses offered by the Gabelli School of Business.
+At Fordham, the CFA program is a sequence of undergraduate courses offered by the Gabelli School of Business.
 The courses have been designed to prepare a student to take the CFA Level I exam shortly after graduation.
 When possible, courses use the same textbooks and reference materials as the CFA curriculum.
 Also, questions from previous CFA exams are used on some course exams.

-A candidate completing the finance courses in the CFA Track should have a basic framework for the fixed-income securities analysis, equity securities, analysis, and portfolio management topic areas.
+A candidate completing the finance courses in the CFA program should have a basic framework for the fixed-income securities analysis, equity securities, analysis, and portfolio management topic areas.
 Other required courses in the business school curriculum should give the student a preliminary background in the quantitative analysis and economics sections.
-The remaining sections (ethical and professional standards, and financial accounting) are covered in the business core curriculum and supplemented with business electives in the curriculum.
+The remaining sections (ethical and professional standards and financial accounting) are covered in the business core curriculum and supplemented with business electives in the curriculum.

 Because Fordham is a CFA Program Partner University, a certain number of students may be selected each year to receive CFA student scholarships.
-These scholarships are provided by the CFA Institute, the global association of investment professionals that awards the Chartered Financial Analyst designation; they provide reduced costs for college or university students enrolling in the CFA Program.
+These scholarships are provided by the CFA Institute, the global association of investment professionals that awards the Chartered Financial Analyst designation; they provide reduced costs for college or university students enrolling in the CFA program.
 Students may not apply directly for a scholarship, but rather must be selected and sponsored by the Gabelli School’s CFA program director.
 Full details of the scholarship program are provided to students at the start of each fall semester.

 For more information